«prev next»

 Question: Why is this called a product?
 Hint: How many elements does it have?

-The concept of the Cartesian product was first defined by the mathematician and philosopher René Descartes as a basis for the Cartesian coordinate system.
-Although it does not look like it, both concepts are named after him (or after the Latinized version of his name.)
+The concept of Cartesian product was first defined by the mathematician and philosopher René Descartes as a basis for the Cartesian coordinate system, which is why both concepts are named after him (although it does not look like it, as they use the latinized version of his name).

-You probably know how the Cartesian coordinate system works, but an equally interesting question, of which you probably haven’t thought about, is how we can define it using sets and functions.
+Most people know how Cartesian coordinate systems works, but an equally interesting question, on which few people think about, is how we can define it using sets and functions.

-An Cartesian coordinate system consists of two perpendicular lines, situated on an Euclidian plane and some kind of mapping that resembles a function, connecting any point in these two lines to a number, representing the distance between the point that is being mapped and the lines’ point of overlap (which is mapped to the number $0$).
+A Cartesian coordinate system consists of two perpendicular lines, situated on an Euclidean plane and some kind of mapping that resembles a function, connecting any point in these two lines to a number, representing the distance between the point that is being mapped and the lines’ point of overlap (which is mapped to the number $0$).

-And since the point is the main primitive of Euclidian geometry, the coordinate system allows us to also describe all kinds of geometric figures such as this triangle (which is described using products of products.)
+And since the point is the main primitive of Euclidean geometry, the coordinate system allows us to also describe all kinds of geometric figures such as this triangle (which is described using products of products).

 So we can say that the Cartesian coordinate system is some kind of function-like mapping between all kinds of sets of (products of) products of numbers and geometric figures that correspond to these numbers, using which we can derive some properties of the figures using the numbers (for example, using the products in the example below, we can compute that the triangle that they represent has base of $6$ units and height of $5$ units.

-Our effort to represent Cartesian coordinates with sets is satisfactory, but incomplete, as we still don’t know what these function-like things that connect points to numbers are - they make intuitive sense as functions, and that they exhibit all relevant properties (many-to-one mapping, or one-to-one in this case), however, we have only covered functions as mappings between sets and in this case, even if we can think of the coordinate system as a set (of points and figures), geometrical figures are definitely not a set, as it has a lot of additional things going on (or additional structure, as a category theorist would say.)
+With that, our effort to represent Cartesian coordinates with sets is complete, except we haven’t described what these function-like things that connect points to numbers are — they make intuitive sense as functions, and that they exhibit all relevant properties (many-to-one mapping (or one-to-one in this case)), however, we have only covered functions as mappings between sets and in this case, even if we can think of the coordinate system as a set (of points and figures), geometrical figures are definitely not a set, as it has a lot of additional things going on (or additional structure, as a category theorist would say).
+So defining this mapping formally, would require us to also formalize both geometry and algebra, and moreover to do so in a way in which they are compatible with one another.
+This is some of the ambitions of category theory and this is what we will attempt to do later in this book.

 But before we continue with that, let’s see some other neat uses of products.